 - 1 onion chopped

 - Preheat the oven to 200℃ (180℃ fan)/400°F/gas mark 6.

-Melt the butter with the oil, in a frying pan.
-Add the onion and sauté for about 5 to 10 minutes until softened and beginning to colour.
+- Melt the 50g (2oz) butter with the oil, in a frying pan.
+Add one large chopped onion and sauté for about 5 to 10 minutes until softened and beginning to colour.

-- Place the egg in a mixing bowl, season with plenty of salt and pepper, then beat with a fork to break up.
-Add the breadcrumbs, onions and sage and mix well.
+- Place two eggs in a mixing bowl, season with plenty of salt and pepper, then beat with a fork to break up.
+Add 250g (9oz) breadcrumbs, the cooked onions and 1 tablespoon driedsage and mix well.

 - Pile into a well buttered shallow ovenproof dish and bake for 25 to 30 minutes until crisp and golden.